1964–65 NHL season: Regular season

 George Hayes, who had been an official in the NHL for 19 years, was suspended for refusing to take an eye test.
 Later, he had his contract terminated when he still refused.
 Referee-in-chief Carl Voss announced his intention to resign at the end of the season, and Hayes and ex-referee Eddie Powers greeted this with approval.

 Chicago moved into first place with a 4–1 win on February 3 over the New York Rangers right at Madison Square Garden.
 Bobby Hull did not score, but the highlight of the game was his fight with Bob Plager.

 Chicago beat Toronto 6–3 on February 6 and Bobby Hull's chances of reaching 50 goals was in trouble when he was checked heavily by Bobby Baun, and he limped from the ice with strained knee ligaments.
 On the same weekend, Detroit moved into first place, beating Montreal twice.

 The Leafs pulled into a tie with Montreal for second place when they pasted Montreal 6–2 in Toronto on February 10.
 This was the fifth straight loss for the Habs.
 Referee Bill Friday had a busy time with a bench-clearing brawl that delayed the game for 20 minutes.
 The trouble began when John Ferguson hooked Frank Mahovlich.
 Terry Harper, Ted Harris, Pete Stemkowski and Kent Douglas moved in and then the benches emptied.
 Referee Friday assessed 66 minutes in penalties, including ten minute misconducts to Mahovlich and Ted Harris.
 President Campbell later assessed $925 in fines.
 Ten Leafs were fined $50 each and six Canadiens players were fined $50.

 Red Kelly had the hat trick on March 21 when Toronto pummeled the Rangers 10–1.

 The Rangers beat the Black Hawks on March 23 3–2.
 A great many fans were upset at plans for a closed circuit telecast of Chicago games and during the game there were shouts of "Norris is a fink!" (referring to James D. Norris, part owner of the Black Hawks).

 Detroit finished first for the first time since 1956–57 when they beat the Rangers 7–4 on March 25.
 Alex Delvecchio had the hat trick and Norm Ullman scored two goals.

 Final standings

 Playoffs

 The NHL required all teams to carry two goaltenders for the playoffs.

 Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).